 Broadcast and Receive Settings

-Under Video + Audio Chat Options of the My Settings tab are the two options with dropdown menus labeled: I want to broadcast to others and I want to receive from others.
+Under Audio/Video Chat Options of the My Settings tab are the two options with dropdown menus labeled: Others Can Hear Or See and I Can Hear Or See.

-The Broadcast to Others menu controls whether or not you broadcast Video and Voice, Video only, Voice only, or Nothing(disable) to other players in the game.
+The Others Can Hear Or See menu controls whether or not you broadcast Video and Voice, Video only, Voice only, or Nothing(disable) to other players in the game.
 If you’re lacking a webcam or microphone device, you typically don't need to change these broadcast settings for WebRTC to work.
 However, it can help speed up the initial connection process to other players if you specifically tell Roll20 to skip over connection attempts to a device that is not available.

-The Receive From Others menu controls whether or not you will receive Video and Voice, Video only, Voice only, or Nothing(disable) from other players.
+The I Can Hear Or See menu controls whether or not you will receive Video and Voice, Video only, Voice only, or Nothing(disable) from other players.

 If you want to disable WebRTC entirely for yourself, adjust Broadcast and Receive settings to Nothing(disable).